Street Sweeping & Other Services

 Once on the roadways, trucks patrol, plow, and salt the city’s streets.
 When the arterial streets are deemed safe for travel during or after a snowfall, the City’s salt trucks are dispatched to secondary and residential streets for salting and plowing operations.
 Streets with hospitals and schools are given higher priority.
 This work continues until all city streets have been treated.

 When temperatures fall into the teens, the trucks often spray our road salt with calcium chloride to make the salt work more effectively at lower temperatures.
-The Department of Streets and Sanitation also frequently uses environmentally friendly deicers composed of salt water, sugar beet byproducts and calcium chloride.
-When time and breaks in the weather permit, they will apply this pretreatment to our bridge decks and overpasses to slow down the formation of ice on driving surfaces.
+The Department of Streets and Sanitation also frequently uses environmentally friendly deicers composed of salt water, sugar beet byproducts, and calcium chloride.
+When time and breaks in the weather permits, they will apply this pretreatment to our bridge decks and overpasses to slow down the formation of ice on driving surfaces.

 The City of Chicago does not plow alleys.